Table of contents(18)+

 Same flow.
 Hisense generally only supports SBC over BT — quality is "good enough" but not audiophile-grade.

-Pairing on Hisense Roku TV (limited)
+Method 2: Pair Bluetooth on Hisense Roku TV (limited)

 Roku TVs accept Bluetooth audio devices but don't accept arbitrary Bluetooth keyboards or game controllers.